 There are a lot of questions you can ask yourself in order to find out where your heart truly desires to live, so it’s well worth donning your deer stalker and pipe, and investigating each and every region.

-If you’ve got the time to wait, why not come back next week and check out our blog?
-We’ll be posting an article all about the Spanish regions, and it may help you whittle down your choices of where you want to move to.
+We have an article all about the Spanish regions, and it may help you whittle down your choices of where you want to move to.

 2. Book your removals to Spain from the UK

 When you have a moving date, and you’ve gone through all your belongings and worked out what it is you’d like to take with you to Spain, contact several removals companies for quotes.